Why do dogs roll on their toys?

 2. Establish a good recall

 A well-trained dog can be recalled at a moment's notice, which means you can get them away from whatever toy they may be rolling on.
 Recalling is when your dog responds to you calling their name and will come to you.
-A good recall means your dog will come to your side at any time - even when they're distracted by another animal, food, or a toy.
+Good recall training means your dog will come to your side at any time - even when they're distracted by another animal, food, or a toy.

 If your dog’s recall isn’t reliable then proper training is the key.
 You want to make sure that whatever is distracting your dog and bringing them to you is more exciting than what they're focused on, so the best dog treats (or best puppy treats if they’re still young) are always a good choice.
 Call their name, give them a treat, rinse and repeat.